rio-rattenrudel/mios32/README.md

 15. [Changed: Use IIC-HACK firmware to allow 8 IIC port](https://github.com/rio-rattenrudel/mios32/commit/d485d7a08f962c78dbadc1680ed094ff28c01145)

-* This hack allows you to switch 2x Quad IIC modules in a row.
+* This hack allows you to use 2x Quad IIC modules in a row.
 The requirement is that the firmware of the IIC Pics get its own (and therefore higher) ID.

 16. [Fixed: Start playback once - fixed bouncing button](https://github.com/rio-rattenrudel/mios32/commit/6e905d72e1d44befa386438e57925079c7e68041)